This section is for attacking a planet from orbit. The next section is for defending a planet from orbit.

 Understand that the SLAM reactor, like all reactors, are not very radioactive.
 Until the first time they are powered up, then they will emit torrents of radioactive death for centuries.

 If the nation goes to DEFCON 1 you launch the SLAM using non-radioactive chemical rockets.
 These get the nightmare missile out to sea far enough so that no (United States) person was endangered.
 Then the totally unshielded reactor was powered up.
 Since the monster had a range of 182,000 km (x4.5 the circumference of Terra) it wasn't going to run out of fuel anytime soon.
 Especially since it didn't have to lug around a heavy radiation shield.
-It could fly in a circular holding pattern until nuclear war was initiated or called off, killing nobody with radiation except sea life and any fishermen unfortunate to be underneath.
+It could fly in a circular holding pattern until nuclear war was initiated or called off, killing nobody with radiation except sea life and any unfortunate fishermen it flies over.

 If the war was called off, the SLAM(s) would abort by quenching their reactors and ditching into the (hopefully) deep ocean.
 Anybody with bright ideas about salvaging US weapons from the sunken SLAMs will have to deal with the radiation from its neutron-activated structure.
 The SLAM designers might deliberately incorporate cobalt or something similar into the structure as a rude surprise.